VIRGINIA THEOLOGICAL SEMINARY

 We acknowledge our debt to all those who have worked at VTS — the staff who have stayed long after the students have graduated.

-The culmination of our Historic Bicentenary year will be on October 13 and 14.
-Save the dates!
-From Friday into Saturday, the Seminary will remember and mark this moment with profound gratitude.
+The culmination of our Historic Bicentenary year will be on October 11 to 14.
+From Wednesday to Saturday, the Seminary will remember and mark this moment with profound gratitude.

 Dedication of St. Martin’s Deanery

 The Deanery is now ready to be a space for both entertaining and for a family to inhabit.
 This important project will be opened and offered to the glory of God.